 Step 2: After the System window opens, click on the Remote settings link on the left-side pane.

 Step 3: In the System Properties dialog with Remote tab selected, you can see the Don’t allow remote connections to this computer is selected by default, which means Remote Desktop is turned off on this Windows 10 – based computer.
-In order to turn on Remote Desktop choose the option Allow remote connections to this computer and for more secure connection you are recommended to choose the Allow connections only from computers running Remote Desktop with Network Level Authentication.
+In order to turn on Remote Desktop choose the option Allow remote connections to this computer and for the more secure connection you are recommended to choose the Allow connections only from computers running Remote Desktop with Network Level Authentication.
 If prompted with the warning dialog saying This computer is set up to go to sleep or hibernation when not in use, just click OK.
 Then click Apply.

-Step 4: If you want to grant remote logon rights to more non-administrative users so that they can remotely access to or control this computer, click Select Users.
+Step 4: If you want to grant remote login rights to more non-administrative users so that they can remotely access to or control this computer, click Select Users.
 Then in the Remote Desktop Users dialog, click the Add button.

 Once you have turned on Remote Desktop, Windows 10 will automatically open the required and necessary ports in Windows Firewall if you’ve turned on Windows Firewall in Windows 10, to listen and accept any incoming Remote Desktop connections.

-Tips: Sometimes it should be practical to turn on Remote Desktop; however, sometimes it may open a door for hackers, and may be a risk for your privacy security.
+Tips: Sometimes it should be practical to turn on Remote Desktop; however, sometimes it may open a door for hackers and may be a risk for your privacy security.
 Hence, be careful to turn on Remote Desktop feature on Windows 10.